elkcityhazard/chef-frank/content/recipes/grilling-cookouts-and-barbecues/beef-brochettes-recipe/index.md

 date: 2019-12-12T15:02:55+00:00

 ---
-Quick Easy Beef Brochettes Recipe is great in the summer for a barbecue on the patio, or inside under the broiler.
+Quick Beef Brochettes Recipe is great in the summer for a barbecue on the patio, or inside under the broiler.
 Fresh Beef and Vegetables Brochettes, Marinated and Skewered.

 _Here&#8217;s a great recipe for your summer cookout!_